SydneyBioX/clustSIGNAL/README.md

 # load required packages
 library(clustSIGNAL)

-data(mouseEmbryo2)
-spe
+data(example)

-# Here, the cell labels are in the column 'uniqueID' and sample labels are in 'embryo' column.
+# Here, the cell labels are in the column 'uniqueID' and sample labels are in 'sample_id' column.
 set.seed(100)
-res = clustSIGNAL(spe, samples = "embryo", cells = "uniqueID", dimRed = "PCA", cluster.fun = "leiden", outputs = "a")
+res <- clustSIGNAL(spe, samples = "sample_id", cells = "uniqueID", cluster.fun = "leiden", outputs = "a")
 ```